 GSPS revenues, comprising both terminals and airtime, were 95.4% ahead of the prior year, which was heavily impacted by third-party manufacturing issues.
-Sequentially, GSPS revenues were 5% lower than the previous quarter due to delays in the fulfilment of bulk orders as a result of changes in the sourcing of certain components; these orders will now be fulfilled later in 2016 or early 2017.

 FleetBroadband fixed to mobile revenues grew by \$0.2m following price rises in February 2016 despite underlying volume decreases as voice moves to VOIP.
 Machine-to-machine (M2M) revenue was in line with the prior year.